The environmental problems, our solutions, your opportunity.

-- 139 oil refineries operate in U.S., most build before 1975.
-Air and water pollution are difficult to monitor and document by the EPA, in part because refineries have hundreds of emission points and equipment leaks are a major contributor with ageing facilities.
+- 139 oil refineries operate in the U.S., most built before 1975.
+Air and water pollution are difficult to monitor and document by the EPA, in part because refineries have hundreds of emission points and equipment leaks that are a major contributor with ageing facilities.

-- 24 oil trains exploded, caught fire, or derailed in U.S. and Canada in past decade.
+- 24 oil trains exploded, caught fire, or derailed in the U.S. and Canada over the past decade.

 - Gasoline contains about 200 chemical compounds.